 What should I wear?

 Your clothing should include long pants, leggings, or capri pants with a tank top or t-shirt.
 Please avoid short shorts and sports bras that expose the upper legs and midriff.
 It is important that you keep your body covered and warm to maintain a safe and clean workout environment—and also to promote flexibility.
-On your feet, we require that you wear socks.
-Grip socks are recommended, but not necessary.
-We always have socks that you can borrow in case you forget yours at home.
+On your feet, we require that you wear socks, and we always have socks that you can borrow in case you forget yours at home.
+If you are taking Cardio Dance, you can wear sneakers for more support if you wish.
+We provide sneaker covers to keep our floors clean and to help you from tweaking your knees in moves like pivots and turns.
+We want you to be comfortable!

 Do I need dance experience?